SmellySalami/test/# test.md

 - (1840) Upper and Lower Canada unites as the Province of Canada.
 Reformers such as Sir Louis-Hippolyte La Fontaine and Robert Baldwin, in parallel with Joseph Howe in Nova Scotia, worked with British governors toward responsible government.
 - (1847–48) Nova Scotia is the first British North American colony to attain full responsible government was .
-- (1848–49) Lord Elgin (governor of United Canada) introduced **responsible government**: if the government loses a confidence vote in the assembly it must resign.
-We still have this today
+- (1848–49) Lord Elgin (governor of United Canada) introduced **responsible government**:
+  - government loses confidence vote -> **must resign**
+  - ministers of the Crown must have the support of a majority of the elected representatives in order to govern
-- La Fontaine, a champion of democracy and French language rights, became the first leader of a responsible government in the Canadas.
+- **La Fontaine**, a champion of democracy and French language rights, became the first leader of a responsible government in the Canadas. (not prime minister)

 ## Confederation

 - (1864 to 1867) representatives of Nova Scotia, New Brunswick and the Province of Canada, with British support, worked together to establish a new country (also became Fathers of Confederation).
+  - (July 1, **1867**) British Parliament passed the **British North America Act**.
+The official act to merge the provinces to the **Dominion of Canada**
   - Two levels of government: federal and provincial.
-  - The old Province of Canada was split into two new provinces: Ontario and Quebec, + New Brunswick + Nova Scotia = the **Dominion of Canada**.
+  - The old Province of Canada was split into two new provinces: Ontario and Quebec, + New Brunswick + Nova Scotia = the Dominion of Canada.
 Each province would elect its own legislature and have control of such areas as education and health.
-- (1867) British Parliament passed the British North America Act.
-The official act to merge the provinces to the Dominion of Canada
-- (July 1, 1867) The Dominion of Canada was officially born.
-Until 1982, July 1 was celebrated as “Dominion Day” to commemorate the day that Canada became a self-governing Dominion.
-Today it is officially known as **Canada Day**.
+  - (July 1, **1867**) was celebrated as “Dominion Day”, today it is **Canada Day**.

 ## Dominion from Sea to Sea

-Sir Leonard Tilley, an elected official and Father of Confederation from New Brunswick, suggested the term Dominion of Canada in 1864.
-He was inspired by Psalm 72 in the Bible which refers to **dominion from sea to sea and from the river to the ends of the earth.** This phrase embodied the vision of building a powerful, united, wealthy and free country that spanned a continent.
-The title was written into the Constitution, was used officially for about 100 years, and remains part of our heritage today.
+Sir Leonard Tilley (an elected official and Father of Confederation from New Brunswick),
+- (1864) suggested the term **Dominion of Canada**
+- He was inspired by Psalm 72 in the Bible which refers to **dominion from sea to sea and from the river to the ends of the earth.** This phrase embodied the vision of building a powerful, united, wealthy and free country that spanned a continent.
+The title was written into the Constitution,
+- The name was used officially for **about 100 years**, and remains part of our heritage today.

 ## Expansion of the Dominion